 - Freelance medical and research jobs are found with titles like research assistant, scientist, medical manager, clinical research associate, quality risk manager, and case manager.

 How to Land a Freelance Job

 Whether you’re interested in freelancing on the side, or starting a full-fledged career in contract work, here are some specific tips to get started.
-And you’ll find even more tips for discovering high-quality freelance job listings here.
+And you’ll find even more tips for discovering high-quality job listings here.

 1. First, assess your skills, experiences, and expertise areas.

 Most employers want to hire freelancers because they can hit the ground running and get up to speed quickly.

 Depending on your career background, you may be qualified for several different kinds of freelance roles, so do a self-audit to determine where your strengths and expertise lie.